 This policy governs the university's response to sexual misconduct, as that term is defined herein.
-Sexual misconduct includes sexual harassment, sexual assault, sexual exploitation, dating and domestic violence, and stalking.
+Sexual misconduct includes sexual has sexual assault, sexual exploitation, dating and domestic violence, and stalking.

-This policy applies to all members of the university community, including without limitation students, faculty, staff, applicants for admission or employment, and those participating in university programs.
+This policy applies o'll members of the university community, including without limitation students, faculty, staff, applicants for admission or employment, and those participating in university programs.
 The prohibition on sexual misconduct herein applies to all of the above, as well as to guests, contractors, and other visitors.
-Wherever the terms "employee" or "student" are used herein, they also apply to applicants for employment or admission unless otherwise noted.
+Therever the terms "employee" or "student" are used herein, they also apply to applicants force of admission unless otherwise noted.

-This policy applies regardless of a person's sex or sexual orientation.
+This policy applies regardless of a person's sex, sexual orientation, or gender identity.
 Application of this policy is not limited to sexual misconduct that occurs on an MSU campus.
 It may also include sexual misconduct that occurs off-campus if it involves a university program or members of the university community.